Etsy.com stops letting Alaska Native artists sell ivory work

 Sullivan heard about the issue from Alaska Native leaders and a handful of artists whose accounts were disrupted, Shuckerow said.
 In his letter, Sullivan notes that Alaska Natives have used animal products for subsistence, survival and cultural expression for thousands of years.

 Marcu Gho, an Inupiat Eskimo who lives in Juneau, is among the affected artists.
-He had sold gloves, key chains, scarves and other artwork made from sea otter fur for about five years until his account was delisted Tuesday.
+He had sold gloves, key chains, scarves and other artwork made from sea otter fur for about five years until then items were delisted Tuesday.

 He said that occurred after he began a conversation with Etsy officials last week in response to social media posts he saw from other artists complaining about such problems.

-Note: This story has been corrected to say Gho's items were delisted, not his Etsy account, and to show that accounts of Alaska Native artists have had ivory items removed, not that the accounts were canceled.